499th Air Refueling Wing: Cold War

 The following April, the wing added a squadron in the mid Atlantic, the 303d Air Refueling Squadron at Kindley Air Force Base, Bermuda.
 The 19th was transferred to the 4038th Strategic Wing the same day in preparation for conversion to KC-135s to support the 4038th's B-52s.

 However, SAC Major Command Controlled (MAJCON) units could not carry a permanent history or lineage. and SAC looked for a way to make its these wings permanent.
 In 1962, in order to perpetuate the lineage of many currently inactive bombardment units with illustrious World War II records, SAC received authority from USAF to discontinue its MAJCON wings that were equipped with combat aircraft and to activate Air Force Controlled (AFCON) units, most of which were inactive at the time which could carry a lineage and history.

 As a result, the 4050th was replaced by the newly constituted 499th Air Refueling Wing which assumed its mission, personnel, and equipment on 1 January 1963.
+(Note: Although the 499th Wing was a new organization, it continued, through temporary bestowal, the history, and honors of the World War II 499th Bombardment Group.
+It was also entitled to retain the honors (but not the history or lineage) of the 4050th.
+The temporary bestowal of the 499th Group's honors ended in January 1984, when the 499th Wing and Group were consolidated into a single unit.)
 The 4050th's air refueling squadrons were reassigned to the 499th.
 Component support units were replaced by units with numerical designation of the newly established wing.

 The 499th Air Refueling Wing continued to support SAC bombardment and Tactical Air Command aircraft with air refueling.
 The wing also deployed parts of its tanker force overseas to support unit movements and special operations.
 In addition to its tankers the 499th also flew the Boeing EC-135 Looking Glass missions in support of the Post Attack Command and Control System airborne command post for Eighth Air Force.

 As SAC phased out its KC-97 aircraft, the wing began to shrink.
 The 303d Air Refueling Squadron inactivated in late spring 1963 and in July 1964 the three squadrons located at other bases were transferred to other SAC headquarters.
 In December 1965 the last KC-97 squadron assigned to the wing became non-operational, although it remained with the wing on paper.
 The 499th's KC-135 squadron was reassigned to the 99th Bombardment Wing the following month.
 The 499th Air Refueling Wing was inactivated on 25 June 1966.